stratosida/ida-regression/docs/index.md

 The focus of this document/website is to provide guidance on conducting initial data analysis in a reproducible manner in the context of intended regression analyses.

+We present the work flow of IDA through a series of case studies:

+* CRASH-2
+* National Health and Nutrition Examination Survey (NHANES)